 Quick Answer

-The Building Safety Act 2022 affects every construction trade in England, not just high-rise developers.
+Let me be straight with you: the Building Safety Act 2022 is not just another bit of red tape.
+It is a fundamental shift in how every trade in England is held accountable.
 Budget for BSR application fees (from £113 per application), competency training (£25 to £3,000+ depending on trade), golden thread software (£40 to £200/month), and increased building control charges (up 4.8% in 2026).
 The Building Safety Levy launches 1 October 2026, adding £12.70 to £100.35 per square metre on residential developments of 10+ homes.
 Non-compliance penalties are now unlimited fines and up to two years in prison, with no time limit on prosecution.
+If you think this does not apply to you, read on.

 Table of Contents